 The CARE team is chaired by the Dean of Students and includes members from Residence Life, Academic and International Advising, Health Services, Counseling Services, and Public Safety.
 CARE team members attend CARE team meets and have full access to the team’s electronic records.
 If members are unable to attend a meeting, they have designee backups who attend.
 The departments they represent are crucial to the CARE Team’s function.
 Many core members keep records in their own departments and can share this information with the team through the Family Educational Rights and Privacy Act’s emergency exception clause or when a school official has legitimate educational interest.
 The Health and Counseling Center also operates under state confidentiality laws for their records.
 Whenever possible, the CARE team will attempt to obtain a release from the student for relevant medical, psychological, and/or health records.

-Students are expected to abide by these expectations.
-The intent is to keep students, faculty, and staff who are on campus safer.
+Students are expected to abide by these COVID-19 expectations in order to provide a safe campus for students, faculty, and staff.
 Our community’s health and safety depend on compliance with these standards.

 As our understanding of the virus increases, it is likely that guidance from public health authorities and directives from the government will change.
 Please note the following expectations:

-- If a new guidance/policy is more restrictive than what is listed here, all students are expected to immediately comply with the new measures announced.
+- If a new guidance/policy is more restrictive than what is listed here, all students are expected to immediately comply with the new measures.

 - If the new guidance/policy is less restrictive than what is listed here, all students are expected to continue abiding by these measures until NEC notifies them they have changed.

-- Music conservatories present unique considerations, and NEC may deem it necessary to continue restrictions longer than mandated by authorities.
+- Conservatories present unique considerations, and NEC may deem it necessary to continue restrictions longer than mandated by authorities.
 Changes to these expectations will be shared via email and updated on the NEC website.

 All members of the NEC community must wear face masks:

-- While inside academic and administrative buildings, including but not limited to, Jordan Hall, 33 Gainsborough, the Student Leadership and Performance Center (SLPC), and 241 St. Botolph.
+- While inside all NEC buildings, including but not limited to, Jordan Hall, 33 Gainsborough, the Student Life and Performance Center (SLPC), and 241 St. Botolph.

 - Outdoors while within 6 feet of a community member.